DiegoRenner/HelmholtzTransmissionProblemBEM/README.md

 <#grid points for root search> <#panels> <order of quadrature rule>
 <accuracy of Arnoldi algorithm> <number of subspace iterations>
 ~~~
-The resulting file will contain the boundaries of the interval used to compute the root in the first two columns, which are obtained by approximating the smallest singular value with randomized SVD.
-Then in the next two columns will be the point and the respective function value.
-The last column will contain the number of iterations used to find the root.
+The resulting file will contain the local minima in a single column.
 The singular values are computed using the Arnoldi algorithm.
-The user will be updated through the command line about the progress of the algorithm.
+The user will be updated through the command line about the progress of the algorithm if <tt>-DCMDL</tt> is set.

 #### <tt>roots_seq_circle_arnoldi</tt>
 This target builds a script that computes minimas in the smallest singular value of the